Jacobhhy/Jacobhhy.github.io/_pages/about.md

 Research Interests
 ======
-My research is focused on advancing the fields of Natural Language Processing (NLP), Large Language Models (LLMs), Information Retrieval, Trustworthy AI, and Multimodal LLMs.
+My research focuses on advancing the field of Natural Language Processing (NLP), with specific interests in LLM agents, information retrieval, trustworthy AI, and multimodal large language models (LLMs).